Gregorevic laboratory: Muscle Research and Therapeutics

-View A/Professor Gregorevic's latest PubMed publications listing here
+View Associate Professor Paul Gregorevic's latest PubMed publications listing here

 Skeletal muscle is important for sustained health throughout a persons lifespan, yet we easily take for granted its role in our health and lifestyle.
 It accounts for almost half of our body mass, and as such even a moderate decline in muscle strength caused by aging, extended bed rest, injury or a sedentary lifestyle can dramatically increase the incidence and severity of many serious medical conditions.